sourceincite/sourceincite.github.io/_posts/2018-05-21-adobe-me-and-a-double-free.md

 >>
 ```

-<p class="cn" markdown="1">With page heap and user-mode stack traces enabled, we get the following crash.</p>
+With page heap and user-mode stack traces enabled, we get the following crash.

 ```
 (a48.1538): Access violation - code c0000005 (first chance)